 Why is cognitive flexibility important for kids?

-Cognitive flexibility is very important for children to master due to several reasons.
+Flexible thinking for children is very important to master due to several reasons.

 First, children are now living in the 21st century when everything changes so fast due to high technological development, it is vital that they know how to quickly react to changes and readily adapt to a new situation.
 Cognitive flexibility helps kids to cope with changes in a calm way, to let go of the old way of doing something and to innovate new stuff.
 With the flexible thinking skill, kids can be better at going with the flow and accepting changes in the situation or environment around them, both inside and outside the classroom.